Hobart Airport Interchange

 The annual average for daily traffic on the Tasman Highway near the airport is currently 27,000, and is predicted to grow by 2.8 per cent per annum to 47,000 by 2038.

-The new interchange will improve access to the Hobart Airport, and has been designed to facilitate the predicted growth in visitor numbers, air freight transport, and commercial developments.
+The new interchange will improve access to the Hobart Airport.
+An initial concept design for the interchange has been created to facilitate the predicted growth in traffic, including increases in visitor numbers, air freight transport, and commercial developments.

 Cambridge, Seven Mile Beach, and the Hobart Airport precinct will be better connected and travel time reliability and traffic flow along the Tasman Highway will also be improved.

-The Department will also be undertaking a study on the Tasman Highway from Sorell to Hobart to identify ways to make further improvements.
+The Department is undertaking a study on the Tasman Highway from Sorell to Hobart to identify ways to make further improvements.

 The project is jointly funded by the Tasmanian and Australian governments.